ShubhamPawar-3333/weather_app_python/README.md

-# Simple Weather App using Streamlit and OpenWeatherMap API
+# Simple Weather App using Python, Streamlit and OpenWeatherMap API

 This is a simple weather app created using Python, Streamlit, and the OpenWeatherMap API.
 The app allows users to input a city name and retrieve the current weather information for that city.